Ed Hochuli: Attorney

-Hochuli is a trial lawyer and a partner in the Arizona law firm of Jones, Skelton and Hochuli, P.L.C. since it was founded in 1983.
+Hochuli was a trial lawyer and a partner in the Arizona law firm of Jones, Skelton and Hochuli, P.L.C., having been a part of the firm since it was founded in 1983 to his retirement.
 The firm began with five partners and seven associates and has expanded to over 80 attorneys.
 He specializes in civil litigation in the areas of bad faith and extra-contractual liability, complex litigation, insurance coverage and fraud, legal malpractice and professional liability, product liability defense, trucking and transportation industry defense, and wrongful death and personal injury defense.
 He claims to be involved in 200 cases at any time.
 Hochuli finds interest in trying cases, calling it an "adrenaline rush" adding, "You love that challenge–the competition, if you will–of it.
 It's a game.
 It's obviously a very important game to people, and I don't mean to diminish the importance of it...
 You have to follow these rules, and there's a win-or-lose outcome.
 You're on a stage."

 He is admitted to practice in Arizona state and federal courts and the United States Court of Appeals for the Ninth Circuit.
 His recognition as an attorney includes being named Best Lawyers in America since 2003 and Southwest Super Lawyers in 2007.
 Super Lawyers includes only the top five percent of lawyers in a state based on point totals, as chosen by peers and through independent research by Law & Politics.

 Comparing his law and officiating professions, he says "A trial is nothing, pressure-wise, compared to the NFL… I have that long [snaps his fingers] to make a decision with a million people watching and second-guessing (by video) in slow-motion.
 You've got to be right or wrong.
 I love the satisfaction when you are right — and the agony when you are wrong."
 He finds similarities between the football field and courtroom saying, "On the football field, people like that I'm in charge and know what I'm doing, but a lot of the time, it's just appearance.
 I'm going to sell you on my decision.
 It's the same in the courtroom.
 You don't stand in front of a jury and say, 'I think my client is innocent.'
 You say, 'We're right!'"